Wheeze, sniff, atichoo…snot rocket.

 I’ve harped on wearing athletic sunglasses for UV protection and to keep your face relaxed (result less energy expended), but during allergy season they have the added benefit of keeping all the flying debris in the air out of your eyes.

-You can wear any old pair that you like, I will always recommend Oakely because of the way that they not only fit, but treat your eyes.
+You can wear any old pair that you like, but here are my top sunglasses for runners because of the way that they not only fit, but treat your eyes.
 They are more expensive because they don’t distort your vision which happens with most sunglasses and results in headaches.

 8. Try Eye drops